rushills/ask-the-book/content/blog/one-page-project-management.md

 I think it is interesting to present the project status to an audience who may not have a deep understanding of the project, such as the steering committee.
 However, I am not sure if it will work for real project management.

-You can ask your questions to books with [tema-editor.app](https://wwww.tema-editor.app)
+You can ask the book as well with [tema-editor.app](https://www.tema-editor.app)

 # References